adidiner/colinthecomputer/README.md

 These utilities can be used together sepratly from the `server`, `parsers` and `saver` to play with the message queue more freely.

-### Drivers and Parsers
+### Drivers

-The drivers include read-drivers, message-queue-drivers and database-drivers.
+The drivers include read drivers, message queue drivers and database drivers.

 The drivers are automatically imported, so adding a new driver to the corresponding package will immediatly enable the support of the given format / meesage queue / database.

 For more details, see [read drivers](https://colin-the-computer.readthedocs.io/en/latest/colinthecomputer.client.read_drivers.html), [message queue drivers](https://colin-the-computer.readthedocs.io/en/latest/colinthecomputer.mq_drivers.html), [database drivers](https://colin-the-computer.readthedocs.io/en/latest/colinthecomputer.db_drivers.html)